Buying and selling local property - how do I find out more information?

 To find out you can start initially by accessing the Nowra Bomaderry Structure Plan, Sussex Inlet Settlement Strategy, Milton-Ulladulla Structure Plan and the Jervis Bay Settlement Strategy via Council’s website.

-Further information can be found by contacting the Strategic Planning and Infrastructure Group on (02) 4429 3426
+Further information can be found by contacting Strategic Planning on (02) 4429 3426

 Is my land flood prone?